-Parashat Terumah deals entirely with the building of the Tabernacle and its vessels in order for HaShem to dwell among the people of Israel.
-The remaining 4 Parashot of Exodus and the entire book of Leviticus are taken up with instructions for the building and maintaining of the Mikdash and its service.
-Rabbi Chaim Richman states in his commentary, “This is not simply another Commandment from G-d, but it is the goal of everything that has preceded it; it was the purpose of the exodus from Egypt; it was foreseen by the Patriarchs.
+The final chapters of the Book of Exodus and the entire book of Leviticus are taken up with instructions for the building and maintaining of the Mikdash and its service.
+Rabbi Chaim Richman remarks that “This is not simply another Commandment from G-d, but it is the goal of everything that has preceded it; it was the purpose of the exodus from Egypt; it was foreseen by the Patriarchs.
 Indeed, we are even taught, that as a main, divine idea, the concept of the Mikdash precedes Creation.
 It can be said to be the very Goal of Creation.”

 As such, it embellishes our conclusions from our recent commentaries and from Rabbinic interpretations, which hint at this concept, that it was HaShem’s Intention to ideally indwell His people, as human tabernacles.
 This can be linked with the concept of the New Covenant which HaShem will be concluding with those who are found worthy in the Final Judgment; that they then will serve to be this Tabernacle of His indwelling Spirit (Shechinah) through which He will rule over the Nations.
 As such, this human Tabernacle should contain the Ark of the Covenant as the Torah “written on the table of their hearts”; and the Menorah Lamp, designed and perfected by HaShem Himself, serving to present this living, human Tabernacle.
 The Prophet Isaiah refers to this End Time Event as the formulation of the ’Servant’ 00f HaShem, to serve as a Light to the Nations.

 We find confirmation of this perfected Human Tabernacle by the Prophet Jeremiah when he describes the mind-blowing Divine Intention of taking back His “Bride whom He divorced” (i.e., the House of 10-Israel, whom He describes as a harlot: